 Prerequisite Courses

-Introduction to Language Science (3 credits)
+COMSC 604 Introduction to Language Science

-Phonetics of American English (3 credits)
+COMSC 607 Phonetics of American English

 Phonetic features of oral American English and dialectal variations of American English and non-native English speech.

-In addition to the 15 credits of prerequisite communication sciences and disorders courses listed above, applicants must also fulfill the following requirements at either an undergraduate and/or graduate level with a B or better in each course: English (6 credits), social science (6 credits), biological science (3 credits - no lab necessary), physical science (3 credits - no lab necessary), statistics (3 credits), US History or US Political Science (3 credits), Arts (3 credits), and non-English language (3 credits) requirements.
+When applying to the Department of Speech-Language Pathology & Audiology MS program, applicants must ensure each foundation course carries at least a 3-credit load and a grade of B. Two credit courses will only partially fulfill the requirement.
+See the table at the bottom of this page for course equivalents at other CUNY schools.In addition to the 15 credits of prerequisite communication sciences and disorders courses listed above, applicants must also fulfill the following requirements at either an undergraduate and/or graduate level with a B or better in each course: English (3 credits), social science (6 credits), biological science (3 credits - no lab necessary), physical science (3 credits - no lab necessary, but must be in physics or chemistry), statistics (3 credits).

 Advanced placement (A.P.) credits are accepted so long as the credits are on the college transcript.